-In my last post on Careers in Music, I detailed the two ways that the economics of the Internet work for artists.
+In my last post about why artists should stop streaming their music, I detailed the two ways that the economics of the Internet work for artists.

 It’s true that digital downloads and CD sales are likely to continue declining until they’re no longer a meaningful drive of overall industry income.
 Instead, streaming services like Spotify or YouTube’s new Music Key are likely to become the primary way that people listen to music.